-Your child's caregiver will ask about your child's bowel movements and examine him.
-He may take a sample of bowel movement from your child's rectum.
-Your child may need an x-ray of his abdomen.
-This will help your child's caregiver see if your child has constipation.
+Your child's healthcare provider will ask about your child's bowel movements and examine him or her.
+He or she may take a sample of bowel movement from your child's rectum.
+Your child may need an x-ray of his or her abdomen.
+This will help your child's provider see if your child has constipation.

-How can I help manage my child's constipation?
+How can I help my child prevent constipation?

-- Feed your child a variety of high-fiber foods: This may help decrease constipation by adding bulk and softness to your child's bowel movements.
-Healthy foods include fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
-Ask your child's caregiver for more information about a high-fiber diet.
+- Feed your child a variety of high-fiber foods.
+This may help decrease constipation by adding bulk and softness to your child's bowel movements.
+High-fiber foods include fruit, vegetables, whole-grain breads and cereals, and beans.
+Depending on your child's age, his or her provider may also recommend a fiber supplement.

-- Help your child be active: Regular physical activity can help stimulate your child's intestines.
-Talk to your child's caregiver about the best exercise plan for your child.
+- Help your child be active.
+Regular physical activity can help stimulate your child's intestines.
+Ask about the best exercise plan for your child.

-- Set up a regular time each day for your child to have a bowel movement: This may help train your child's body to have regular bowel movements.
-Help him to sit on the toilet for at least 10 minutes at the same time each day, even if he does not have a bowel movement.
+- Set up a regular time each day for your child to have a bowel movement.
+This may help train your child's body to have regular bowel movements.
+Have him or her to sit on the toilet for at least 10 minutes.
+Do this even if he or she does not have a bowel movement.
 Do not pressure your young child to have a bowel movement.

 - It has been longer than usual between your child's bowel movements.